-With less than 24 hours to experience La Paz, capital of Bolivia, I took to Facebook to see what my friends thought I should see and do in the city.
-Several were adamant I pay a visit to San Pedro prison.
+With less than 24 hours to experience La Paz, the capital of Bolivia, I took to Facebook to see what my friends thought I should see and do in the city.
+Several were adamant I pay a visit to San Pedro Prison.

-Asking follow-up questions lead to ambiguous responses, though it was clear I'd have to bribe security guards to get in.
+Asking follow-up questions led to ambiguous responses, though it was clear I'd have to bribe security guards to get in.

 The name rang a bell, as I'd heard it in the context of a book called Marching Powder, which had something to do with cocaine and a notorious South American jail.

 I was nervous.
-I trusted these two friends, as both had visited San Pedro on their own.
+I trusted these two friends, as both had visited San Pedro alone.
 Jason managed to sneak in as a visitor, while I believe Brendan paid a little money.

-I was carrying about $20 in Bolivianos, which I thought would be a sufficient amount for your average Bolivian prison guard.
-I was also carrying my iPhone and camera, which in retrospect, was not the brightest idea.
+I was carrying about $20 in Bolivianos, which I thought would be sufficient for your average Bolivian correctional officer.
+I was also carrying my iPhone and camera, which, in retrospect, was not the brightest idea.

-Not being familiar with the book, nor having any experience bribing my way into Latin American prisons, I stood in the plaza wondering what to do next.
+Not having read Marching Powder nor having any experience bribing my way into Latin American prisons, I stood in the plaza wondering what to do next.

 A short line of Bolivian visitors were standing outside what appeared to be the main entrance.
 I didn't have the gall to stand in line with them, so I walked the prison's perimeter, biding my time.

-The walls were several stories high, but they looked to be made of mud.
+The walls were several stories high, but they looked made of mud.
 The front facade featured a nice paint job, while the other three sides were unfinished.

-By the time I was rounding the final corner, nobody had approached me about a tour, so I became more proactive, using my Spanish to ask a guard directly.
+By the time I rounded the final corner, nobody had approached me about a tour, so I became more proactive, using my Spanish to ask a guard directly.

-Initially, he brushed me off, saying I should come back the next day.
+Initially, he brushed me off, saying I should return the next day.
 I responded that I was leaving La Paz in the morning, and this was my only chance.

-If he was telling the truth, then I was 30 minutes too late.
-I'd be boarding a bus the following morning for Lima, and I had no idea when I'd be back to La Paz.
+If he was telling the truth, I was 30 minutes too late.
+I'd be boarding a bus the following morning for Lima, and I had no idea when I'd return to La Paz.